bensutherland/Simple_reads_to_counts/README.md

 Per sample, a folder will be created in `05_gx_levels` with a new .gtf and ctab files.
 note: for more information, see [Using StringTie with DESeq2 and edgeR](http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual#deseq)

 #### 4B.
-Create sample list for extracting expression values
+Create sample and path list for extracting expression values
 Generate a text file with all sample names and relative paths:
-`01_scripts/05_build_sample_lst.sh`
+`01_scripts/05_build_sample_list.sh`
-...will output to `00_archive/sample_lst.txt`
+...will output to `00_archive/sample_list.txt`

-#### 4C) Convert gene expression values from ctab format into a count matrix .csv file for edgeR
+#### 4C.
+Convert gene expression values from ctab format into a count matrix .csv file for edgeR
-Use `prepDE.py` script from stringtie to generate two csv files, which contain the count matrices for genes and transcripts, using coverage values from the output of `stringtie -e` command:
+Use `prepDE.py` script from StringTie to generate count matrices for genes and transcripts based on the coverage values from the above:
 `prepDE.py -i 00_archive/sample_list.txt -g 05_gx_levels/gene_counts.csv -t 05_gx_levels/transcript_counts.csv --length 150`
-note: as needed, update the length flag with the average read length.
+note: as needed, update the length flag with the average read length, which can be found from the multiQC output.

+### Outputs of pipeline
+The main data outputs to use will be:

 Next: gene expression analysis (edgeR or deseq2 instructions)